matthewscharles/md-vessels/example.md

 # Charles's studio config example

+This is an example developed in session with Jason.
+We were comparing my proposed syntax with a table.
+I think the table might still be useful, but it was surprisingly difficult to write out in md on the fly.

 There are two channels with a total of six objects on screen.

 - Synth loop